-A susceptibility ranking of moderate was assigned to our system using the information collected during the assessment by the DEP.
-In the report, DEP recommends:
+A susceptibility ranking of moderate was assigned to our water supply system using the information collected during the assessment by the MassDEP.
+In the report, MassDEP recommends:

-We constantly monitor and remove all non water-system related activities immediately around our wells; not use or store pesticides, road salt, or fertilizers in a 400-foot radial buffer area around the wells (Zone I).
+That we constantly monitor and remove all non water-system related activities immediately around our wells; that we maintain a 400-foot radial buffer area around the wells (Zone I) free from pesticide/herbicide use or storage, road salt, or fertilizers.